SECaaS (Security as a Service)

 - Regulation and data: the service may be provided from a location that is affected by local data protection laws or the data you provide may not be sufficient to comply with the laws, again it is highly recommended that you read the contract to be clear on this point as it should be stated.

-– Isolation: It is always a very important concern to have a good segregation of data so that it does not get mixed up with another client's data or so that another client, due to bad isolation, can access our data.
+- Isolation: It is always a very important concern to have a good segregation of data so that they are not mixed with those of another client or so that another client, due to bad isolation, can access our data.

 - Change of supplier: We can find ourselves stuck with one provider when trying to move to another because of reluctance to migrate data and lose our history.